Year-Round Staff Members

 Development Associate: Courtney Norian

 Courtney joined Watershed in June of 2015, bringing with her experience in fundraising, event planning, and marketing.
 In the Development Associate role, Courtney supports Watershed’s fundraising efforts and oversees the coordination of Salad Days and the Soup Bowl Supper, as well as other fundraising and community events.

 Prior to coming to Watershed, Courtney worked in Boston for Dana-Farber Cancer Institute as member of the Development Marketing department and then as the Associate Director of the Boston Marathon® Jimmy Fund Walk.
 During her time at Dana-Farber, she helped the Jimmy Fund Walk become the highest grossing, single-day, fundraising walk in the nation, raising nearly $8 million in 2013.
 Early in her career, Courtney also worked for a small advertising agency outside Philadelphia, and produced television shows for Warner Bros./Telepictures in New York City.

 Courtney is a graduate of the University of Pennsylvania with a BA in Communications.
-She hails from Wyndmoor, PA and currently lives in Bristol, ME with her husband, two sons, Peter and Nate, and dog Guinness.
+She hails from Wyndmoor, PA and currently lives in Bristol, ME with her husband, Matt, and her children Peter, Nate, and Harper.

 Bookkeeper: Donna Burkhardt